Why is Snoring a Problem?

 Snoring is only one of the sleep disorders that can interfere with your sleep and rob you of rest and rejuvenation.

-During sleep, your throat muscles relax, and the tissues of your soft pallet and throat become limp or “floppy.”
+During sleep, your throat muscles relax, and the tissues of your soft palate and throat become limp or “floppy.”
 Your tongue sinks back, narrowing the airway so that as you breathe, the walls of your throat vibrate and cause the sound we call snoring.
 Snoring leads to disruptions in sleep and can ruin your rest as well as your bed-partner's rest.

 In some people, the tissues in the throat narrow and collapse completely, blocking the airway and resulting in a sleep disorder called obstructive sleep apnea (OSA).